SalomePlatform/adao/doc/en/theory.rst

-It is sometimes necessary, when considering the two previous types of applications, to need to simultaneously estimate states (fields) and parameters characterising a physical phenomenon.
+It is sometimes necessary, when considering the two previous types of applications, to need to simultaneously estimate states (fields) and parameters characterizing a physical phenomenon.
 This is known as **joint estimation of states and parameters**.

 Without going into the advanced methods to solve this problem, we can mention